manasadepu/MangaTrackerBot/TimerToTweetMangaChanges/readme.md

 # TimerTrigger - Python

-Function executes daily at 12:01 PM
+Function designed to execute daily at 12:01 PM